Inverclyde’s Local Housing Strategy identifies a key action to increase the number of long-term empty homes brought back into use.

 Shelter Scotland estimates that:

 "an empty house can cost an owner over £7000 per annum.
 That includes the cost of council tax, minimal security and lost potential rental."

 Depending how long your property has been registered empty, renovation or alteration works carried out by a VAT registered trader may be eligible for a reduced VAT rate.
 Please contact our Empty Homes Officer to find out more.

 Builder Merchant Discounts

 There are some suppliers who are able to offer preferential rates to empty home owners undertaking works to bring them back into use.
 Please contact our Empty Homes Officer who can provide more details.

 If you are a local builder/supplier in the Inverclyde area and would like to participate in the scheme, please do not hesitate to contact the Empty Homes Officer.

 Both residents and visitors to the Inverclyde area can report an empty property.
-To report an empty home or if you require any further information on bringing an empty property back into use then please contact our Empty Homes Officer at the details on this page.
+To report an empty home or if you would like further information on bringing an empty home back into use you should contact the Customer Service Centre, in confidence, for advice and assistance from Inverclyde Council's Empty Homes Officer, using the contact details on this page.